 - Passport Acceptance Fee must be paid directly at the facility via money order or bank draft.
 Facilities at U.S. post offices accepts credit cards while others only accept personal checks.

-- Expediting companies accept check or credit cards as payment for expedited company service fees.
+- Expediting companies accept all major credit cards as payment for expedited company service fees.

 Guidelines for Writing Checks or Money Orders

-Mistakes can be a ground for suspension of applications, here is a guideline for flawless application:
+Mistakes can be grounds for suspension of applications, here is a guideline for flawless application: